pionxzh/wakaru/packages/unminify/README.md

 ```

 ### `un-numeric-literal`
-Transform numeric literal to its decimal representation.\
+Converts numeric literal to its decimal representation.\
-A comment will be added to the end of the line to indicate the original representation.\
+A comment will be added to indicate the original value.\
 Reverse: [babel-plugin-minify-numeric-literals](https://babeljs.io/docs/babel-plugin-minify-numeric-literals)